-The subject property consists of a 7-year-old, one and three-story, multi-family dwelling of masonry construction with 4,064 square feet of living area.
-Features of the home include: a full basement with a formal recreation room and a three-car garage.
+The subject property consists of a 7-year-old, three-story, multi-family dwelling of masonry construction with 4,064 square feet of living area.
+Features of the home include: a full basement with a formal recreation room, air conditioning and a three-car garage.
 The property has a 3,229 square foot site and is located in Chicago, West Chicago Township, Cook County.
 The subject is classified as a class 2-11 property under the Cook County Real Property Assessment Classification Ordinance.

 The appellant contends assessment inequity as the basis of the appeal.
-In support of this argument, the appellant submitted information on three suggested equity comparables.
+In support of this argument, the appellant submitted information on four suggested equity comparables.
 They were improved with two-story and three-story, multi-family dwellings of masonry construction.
 The comparables had either three or four units.
-The improvements ranged: in age from 99 to 112 years; in size from 4,060 to 4,623 square feet; and in improvement assessment from \$11.76 to
+The improvements ranged: in age from 99 to 130 years; in size from 3,778 to 4,623 square feet; and in improvement assessment from \$11.76 to

 \$12.09 per square foot of living area.
-Amenities include a full unfinished basement and two comparables with a full basement apartment and varying garage areas.
+Amenities a full basement apartment in three of the comparables and a full unfinished basement in one of the comparables, air conditioning in one comarables and the comparables had varying garage areas.

 The board of review submitted its "Board of Review Notes on Appeal" disclosing the total assessment for the subject of \$72,682.
 The subject property has an improvement assessment of \$63,480 or \$15.62 per square foot of living area.
-In support of its contention of the correct assessment, the board of review submitted information on four suggested equity comparables.
-They are improved with three-story, multi-family dwellings of masonry construction or frame construction located within the same subarea of the subject.
-The improvements ranged: in age from 4 to 28 years; in size from 3,009 to 4,818 square feet of living area: and in assessment from \$17.46 to \$20.23 per square foot.
-Amenities include a full basement with a formal recreation room or a full unfinished basement as well as varying garage areas.
+In support of its contention of the correct assessment, the board of review submitted information on three suggested equity comparables.
+They are improved with three-story, multi-family dwellings of masonry construction or frame and masonry construction located within the same subarea of the subject.
+The improvements ranged: in age from 1 to 15 years; in size from 3,652 to 4,662 square feet of living area: and in assessment from \$16.56 to \$18.88 per square foot.
+Amenities include a full basement with a formal recreation room, air conditioning and a two-car garage in one of the comparables.